 If you decide to cancel we are afraid the booking conditions for these unfortunate circumstances would apply.
 Any refunds would be made in accordance with our cancellation provisions, and are likely to be very limited.
-This is because the money you initially provide is principally used to pay deposits to secure bookings in your itinerary.
+This is because the money you initially provide is principally used to pay deposits to secure bookings in your holiday and to secure our services as the designers, logistic coordinators and project managers of creating your itinerary.

 In our view, the best outcome would be achieved by postponing your itinerary.

 Our cancellation conditions are not just to protect us as a viable business with responsibilities to our own team, but they take into account the conditions of our suppliers across the African continent.
 The majority of our businesses are small owner run or medium size enterprises and they all operate in a socially responsible manner – that’s why we choose to work with them.
 Their focus and commitment to local conservation and community sustainability is crucial for the future of Africa’s tourism industry.
 Without an income from the safari tourism industry, some locals may revert to poaching simply to survive.
 Others may take back wildlife concessions for farming.
 With an abundance of endangered species already listed in Africa like lions, mountain gorillas, elephants, rhinos and giraffes, the impact of Covid-19 could prove devastating to their very existence.

 “Cancelling trips is socially responsible; feeling disappointed about it is human”

 -Caitlin Morton, CNTraveler